Childbirth can take ages.

 The danger is, the more tired I am, the more likely I am to say things out loud.

-When you have a woman who is going through more physical pain that you can imagine, you have to be careful what you say during the childbirth phase!
+When you have a woman going through more physical pain than you can imagine, you have to be careful what you say during the childbirth phase!